nizhu/ruby-intro-site/source/_posts/2013-08-01-accessing-the-twitter-api.markdown

 categories: [Ruby, SENG2021]
 ---

-Since mid June this year, the Twitter has forced users to use OAuth to authenticate and access its API.
+Since mid June this year, Twitter has forced users to use OAuth to authenticate and access its API.
 You can no longer access its data in a trivial way like the GitHub example before.
-You must get 4 keys from [Twitter's developer page][5]: ```Consumer key```, ```Consumer secret```, ```Access token``` and ```Access secret``` - don't need to know what they mean yet, but the 2 secret keys should not be shared.
+You must get 4 keys from [Twitter's developer page][5]: ```Consumer key```, ```Consumer secret```, ```Access token``` and ```Access secret``` - don't need to know what they mean yet, but be sure that the 2 secret keys are be shared.
 OAuth is a real pain.
 These 4 keys won't give you access.
 They'll let you get 3 more one use keys which you can then use to access the API.

 Fortunately for you as a Ruby user, there are two libraries that will do all the menial work for you.
-[Twitter][1] is a conveniently named library to access the standard Twitter API (it is not developed by Twitter Inc) while the other is [TweetStream][2] is designed to use Twitter's streaming API.
+[Twitter][1] is a conveniently named library to access the standard Twitter API (it is not developed by Twitter Inc) while the other, [TweetStream][2] is designed to use Twitter's streaming API (kind of like email pushing on your phone).
 It's unlikely that you'll need to use the streaming API for this assignment so I won't be showing you TweetStream.

 ## Twitter Gem

+Install the twitter gem with ```gem install twitter``` and make the following config file, replacing the upper case strings with the relevant keys.

-{% codeblock lang:sh %}
+{% codeblock lang:ruby twitter_config.rb %}
-git checkout twitter
-gem install twitter
+Twitter.configure do |config|
+  config.consumer_key = YOUR_CONSUMER_KEY
+  config.consumer_secret = YOUR_CONSUMER_SECRET
+  config.oauth_token = YOUR_OAUTH_TOKEN
+  config.oauth_token_secret = YOUR_OAUTH_TOKEN_SECRET
+end
 {% endcodeblock %}

-I've made a file out of the gem's authentication configuration code taken from its documentation.
-Just replace the strings with the your Twitter developer keys in twitter_config.rb.
 There are some usage examples [here][7], but there's plenty more functionality so do refer to the [documentation][6].

 {% codeblock lang:ruby %}
 require 'twitter'